aisamanra/ndbl/README.md

 have this property in practice.

-As a pleasant but unintended side effect, an executable bash file that does nothing but define environment variables is trivially an NDBL file.
+As a pleasant but unintended side effect, an executable bash file that does nothing but define environment variables is often trivially an NDBL file.

 Structure of an NDBL Document